 * Zilch for Sam Heughan?
 Again!

-* GLOW failing to secure a best comedy nod for its inspired debut season.
+* GLOW failing to secure a best comedy nod for its excellent sophomore season.
 I also would’ve liked to have seen Betty Gilpin get recognized alongside Brie.

 * The Leftovers getting zilch.